-Minimum enrollment: In order to maintain a graduate assistantship, you must maintain full-time enrollment status (nine graduate credit hours during each fall and spring semester).
+Minimum enrollment: To maintain a graduate assistantship, you must maintain full-time enrollment status (nine graduate credit hours during each Fall and Spring semester).
 Students on 9-month assistantships are not required to enroll in summer courses.

-Undergraduate coursework should generally be completed prior to awarding an assistantship, or should be completed in addition to the routine graduate coursework.
-Only in cases where undergraduate courses are required by the program of study will undergraduate credits be considered to satisfy this requirement.
+Undergraduate coursework should generally be completed before awarding an assistantship or should be completed in addition to the routine graduate coursework.
+Only in cases where the program requires undergraduate courses of study will undergraduate credits be considered to satisfy this requirement.

-Upper limits on academic loads as related to hours of service per week are delineated in the Enrollment Limits: maximum credit hours chart, and both undergraduate and graduate credits are subject to this limit.
+Upper limits on academic loads related to hours of service per week are delineated in the Enrollment Limits: maximum credit hours chart, and both undergraduate and graduate credits are subject to this limit.

 The graduate school reserves the right to disallow a student not meeting these requirements to receive an assistantship.
 A graduate student who fails to maintain compliance with this policy may be considered for immediate termination of the assistantship or loss of future assistantships.

-Any GA who needs to request a variance from these guidelines should contact the graduate school prior to the beginning of the semester to receive a waiver.
+Any GA who needs to request a variance from these guidelines should contact the graduate school before the beginning of the semester to receive a waiver.

 Summer enrollment: Students on assistantships during the summer (most common with 12-month appointments) must enroll during the period covered by the assistantship.
 If an assistantship is awarded for the entire summer (long summer), you must register for at least six credits during that session.
-Any credits for research must be registered in the long summer session.
+Any credits for research must be registered in the long Summer session.
 An assistantship in one of the six-week part-terms (SSI, SSII, Mini A, Mini B, Mini C, Mini D) will require registration in three credits during that term.

-Performance and good standing: In order to remain eligible to continue receiving assistantship support, you must be in compliance with all policies contained in the Graduate School Policies & Procedures Handbook and policies from the department/program awarding the assistantship.
+Performance and good standing: To remain eligible to continue receiving assistantship support, you must comply with all policies contained in the Graduate School Policies & Procedures Handbook and policies from the department/program awarding the assistantship.
 You must maintain minimum enrollment levels, maintain at least a 3.0 GPA, make satisfactory progress toward your degree, perform at a high level in your assistantship duties, and follow all other expectations of conduct appropriate to a graduate student.
-Failure to comply with these expectations can result in loss of support and other sanctions outlined in the Graduate Policies and Procedures Handbook and in your program handbook.
-Conduct, ethical, and integrity violations can lead to immediate termination of the assistantship as well as other sanctions outlined in the Graduate Policies and Procedures handbook.
+Failure to comply with these expectations can result in loss of support and other sanctions outlined in the Graduate Policies and Procedures Handbook and your program handbook.
+Conduct, ethical, and integrity violations can lead to immediate termination of the assistantship and other sanctions outlined in the Graduate Policies and Procedures handbook.